TomasMoratoPerezPorro/nxTable/README.md

 # NextTable is a final degree Project by Tomàs Morató

-A mobile application for the internal management of restaurant bookings.
+A mobile application for the backoffice management of restaurant bookings.
-The project conissts on the full design of the brand identity and the whole development process of the app: Definition, Design, Development and Deployment.
+The project is based on the full design of the brand identity and the whole development process of the app: Definition, Design, Development and Deployment.

 I've used UX and UCD techniques for the design and Adobe Xd for the prototype.